CadenTran44/CadenTran44.github.io/projects/hangman.md

 This project the first one I made outside of school reasons and represents an important step in trying to apply programming skills independently.
 It is a Python-based command-line implementation of the classic Hangman game, where a random word is selected from a predefined list and the user guesses letters one at a time.
 The program updates the displayed word as correct guesses are made and tracks incorrect guesses by limiting the number of remaining attempts, providing clear feedback after each turn.

 Working on this project helped reinforce core programming concepts such as loops, conditional logic, lists, and user input handling.
-It also strengthened my problem-solving skills by requiring me to think through game flow, edge cases, and user interaction without structured classroom guidance.
+It also strengthened my problem-solving skills by requiring me to think through game flow, edge cases, and user interaction without structured teaching guidance.
 This project reflects my growth from when I started with Python and my ability to build interactive programs more independently.

 **Code Sample:**